 Types of Varnish

-Used Timber for protection.
+Flat Varnish | Give dull appearance.
+Used Timber for protection. |

-→Used spars, Exterior part of ship, boat
+Spar Varnish | → Sticky, in nature as temperature, rise →Used spars, Exterior part of ship, boat |

-Water Varnish→ Hot water + ammonium etc.
+Water Varnish | → Hot water + ammonium etc. → used photograph, map. |

-Asphalt Varnish→ Fabricated steel Works.
+Asphalt Varnish | → Fabricated steel Works. |

 Distempers